Course Overview

 - RIBA award-winning buildings provide high-quality facilities and learning environments.

-- Benefit from building, industry and workshop visits alongside collaborative projects with students, clients and users.
+- Benefit from Manchester School of Architecture's employer network, with international visiting speakers and building visits alongside collaborative projects with students, clients and users.

 Career Prospects